MicrosoftDocs/azure-docs/articles/dms/tutorial-mongodb-cosmos-db-online.md

 ## Additional resources

 * [Cosmos DB service information](https://azure.microsoft.com/services/cosmos-db/)
+* Trying to do capacity planning for a migration to Azure Cosmos DB?
+    * If all you know is the number of vcores and servers in your existing database cluster, read about [estimating request units using vCores or vCPUs](../convert-vcore-to-request-unit.md)
+    * If you know typical request rates for your current database workload, read about [estimating request units using Azure Cosmos DB capacity planner](estimate-ru-with-capacity-planner.md)

 ## Next steps

 * Review  migration guidance for additional scenarios in the Microsoft [Database Migration Guide](https://datamigration.microsoft.com/).
-* Trying to do capacity planning for a migration to Azure Cosmos DB?
-You can use information about your existing database cluster for capacity planning.
-    * If all you know is the number of vcores and servers in your existing database cluster, read about [estimating request units using vCores or vCPUs](../cosmos-db/convert-vcore-to-request-unit.md)
-    * If you know typical request rates for your current database workload, read about [estimating request units using Azure Cosmos DB capacity planner](../cosmos-db/estimate-ru-with-capacity-planner.md)